Mary Wells: Legacy and accolades

+Her 1968 composition and recording, "Two Lovers History", from her album Servin' Up Some Soul was sampled by Yasiin Bey and Talib Kweli on the song "History" off the former's The Ecstatic in 2009.

+In 1986 and 1987, Wells was a finalist for induction into the Rock and Roll Hall of Fame but failed to get in.

 Wells earned one Grammy Award nomination during her career.
 Her song "My Guy" was inducted into the Grammy Hall of Fame in 1999.

 Wells was given one of the first Pioneer Awards by the Rhythm and Blues Foundation in 1989.
 A year later, the foundation raised more than $50,000 to help with her treatment after her illness had wiped out all of her finances.

 Wells was inducted into the Michigan Rock and Roll Legends Hall of Fame in 2006.
 She was inducted into the National Rhythm & Blues Hall of Fame in 2017.